maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

     * NB: here I am calling the parameters $\theta$ for simplicity of this discussion.
   * But what is $p(data)$?
 Recall we have assumed a probabilistic model for our data which is in our numerator as the likelihood multiplied by our prior belief of the parameters.
 In the numerator we evaluate this likelihood for a given set of parameters e.g. calculate $p(data \mid \theta)$.
 For the denominator we need to calculate the probability of our data independent of any parameters(!) - this ensures the shape of our posterior from $\theta$ is solely due to the numerator and not the denominator (which is really just a normalising constant).
   * So how do we calculate $p(data)$?
 Well we can take our numerator and 'integrate out' (i.e. sum/average over all possible values of) any parameters. i.e. $p(data) = \int_{all \, \theta} p(data \mid \theta) \, p(\theta) \, d\theta$
-    * I say sum/average because we are multipying by $p(\theta)$ and so we are weighting each term by a probability so we are really calculating a weighted probability which I guess you can think of as a kind of weighted average but we are also summing over all $\theta$ so it also could be thought of as a sum.
+    * I say sum/average because we are multiplying by $p(\theta)$ and so we are weighting each term by a probability so we are really calculating a weighted probability which I guess you can think of as a kind of weighted average but we are also summing over all $\theta$ so it also could be thought of as a sum.
     * **Note 1:**: for multiple parameter systems we use a multiple integral instead of the single I've shown above.
     * **Note 2:** $p(data)$ is usually not calculable (i.e. we cannot compute the integral) though we will see below for the assumptions made in the lecture it has an analytic solution.
   * The lecture's definition of the posterior was: $p(w \mid y, X) = \dfrac{p(y \mid w, X) \, p(w)}{\int_{\mathbb{R}^d} p(y \mid w, X) \, p(w) \, dw}$